-As noted in the chart on the next page, ANY electronic device that can be used to capture images, store information, or communicate with someone outside the testing environment is not allowed.
+As noted on Table 2, ANY electronic device that can be used to capture images, store information, or communicate with someone outside the testing environment is not allowed.
 For test administrators and proctors, this includes any time when test information is accessible, even if no students are actively testing.

-There are three exceptions to this:
+There are four exceptions to this:

-- 1. If a student, test administrator, or proctor needs a smartphone for medical reasons, the smartphone should be placed face-down on a separate desk away from students.
-Connectivity, such as cellular or Wi-Fi functions, should be turned off if it will not interfere with the medical function of the device - 2.
+- 1. If a student, test administrator, or proctor needs a smartphone for medical reasons, the smartphone should be placed face-down on a separate desk away from students; connectivity, such as cellular or Wi-Fi functions, should be turned off if it will not interfere with the medical function of the device. - 2.
 If there are no other communications means available, a test administrator may have a cell phone in the testing area for emergency communication ONLY.
-It must be turned off and used only for communication with school administration. - The test administrator may use a computer ONLY to monitor computer-based testing through the vendor website.
+It must be turned off and used only for communication with school administration. - 3.
+If district policy and procedure uses cell phones for emergency communication, the phone should be placed face-down on the test administrator's desk and ONLY used for this purpose. - 4.
+The test administrator may use a computer ONLY to monitor computer-based testing through the vendor website.
 All other uses will be treated as a potential breach of testing security.